rly0nheart/tor2tor/README.md

 </details>

 <details>
-  <summary>📦 Docker Container</summary>
+  <summary>🐋 Docker Container</summary>

-  You can call the tor2tor container with `docker run`:
+  The *Tor2Tor* container can be called with `docker run` like so:
   ```commandline
   docker run rly0nheart/tor2tor --help
   ```

-  Calling the tor2tor container with an onion url should look like this:
+  Calling the container with an onion url should look like the following
   ```commandline
   docker run --tty --volume $PWD/tor2tor:/root/tor2tor rly0nheart/tor2tor http://example.onion
   ```
 ## Note ⚠️
-  > --tty Allocates a pseudo-TTY, use it to enable the container to display colours on output
+  > --tty Allocates a pseudo-TTY, use it to enable the container to display colours (trust me, you will need this)
-  >> --volume $PWD/tor2tor:/root/tor2tor Will mount the tor2tor directory from the container to your host machine.
+  >> --volume $PWD/tor2tor:/root/tor2tor Will mount the *tor2tor* directory from the container to your host machine's *tor2tor* directory.

 ![-](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)
 </details>